bojanDj/Corona/corona/README.md

 # corona

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to track coronavirus, show statistics and news abouth it.

+## Prerequisites

+You will need Leiningen 2.0.0 or above installed.

-## Usage
+## Running

-FIXME
+To start a web server for the application, run:

+	lein run

 ## License